dietrichl-cyber/dietrichl-cyber.github.io/index.md

     width="200"
   >
   <p>
-    I am a researcher in science education, focusing on biology and ecology.
-My work investigates how people develop scientific ecological understanding, what shapes ecological reasoning, and how ecological competence can be supported in learning and teaching.
-I study how learners make sense of ecological phenomena across levels of organisation — from molecules and organisms to populations, communities, and ecosystems — and how plants become visible and meaningful in education.
-I also examine the role of authentic datasets and AI-supported learning environments in biology education, asking how they influence learners’ reasoning and interpretation.
-In addition, I conduct research in plant ecology on plant–environment interactions, especially how cold and drought shape plant physiology.
-This ecological research provides authentic phenomena and scientific grounding that complements my work in science education.
+    My work aims to strengthen ecology education by understanding how learners build scientific explanations and use them to make sense of the living world.
+I investigate ecological literacy and, as a particular focus, chemical reasoning in biology — because chemical and biochemical mechanisms are foundational to modern life science and to ecological processes across scales.
+I study how learners work with authentic datasets and how AI-supported learning environments can shape interpretation, judgement, and reasoning.
+Plant awareness and perception is one lens I use to examine what becomes salient to learners in biology.
+Alongside this, I remain active in plant ecology research on plant–environment interactions, especially the physiological effects of cold and drought.
   </p>
 </div>